 RED runs grade and conduct checks prior to offering employment.
 It should be noted that candidates selected for the position are offered a contingent offer of employment based on the successful completion of a background check.

 Yes, we just ask that local co-op students be here for group interview weekends or set up alternate interview dates and times, and those who are not local including study abroad students, participate in a phone or Skype interview with RED senior staff members.

 - Applications are due on November 28th, 2021 at 11:59 PM at uc.erezlife.com

 - Invitations to interview will be sent out near the end of the fall semester and prior to winter season days.

 - New RA interviews are scheduled for January 24th – February 4th, 2022.

 - RA offer letters will be distributed via email on February 18th, 2022.

 - These dates could be impacted by COVID-19.
 RED will be monitoring the university, local, state, and federal guidelines to inform our path forward for 2022-2023 recruitment.

 UC is committed to offering all students the opportunity for experiential learning with Co-op 2.0: On-Campus Co-ops.
 Student employees are an integral part of the university talent system, and now students may earn academic credit for their employment on campus.
 The benefits of working on campus are many: convenient work location that offers professional growth and skill development, active engagement in the university ecosystem, and increased awareness of one’s professional skills.

 RED is offering Resident Assistants the opportunity to gain valuable professional skills through work experience on-campus.
-As part of the university’s strategic initiative Co-op 2.0, students have the opportunity to earn academic credit by enrolling in INT 1000 while they work on-campus.
+As part of the university’s strategic initiative Co-op 2.0, students have the opportunity to earn academic credit by enrolling in COOP 1000 while they work on-campus.
 As the birthplace of co-op, UC is now offering all students the opportunity to connect their work and their professional selves.